alchg/simple-multipage/sample_content/readme.md

 ```

 4.Prepare files for extended sections
-+Create the directory layouts/sample_project/ and copy the files from the directory layouts/extra_projects/.list.html and single.html.
+- Create the directory layouts/sample_project/ and copy the files from the directory layouts/extra_projects/.list.html and single.html.

 5.Create the contents of the extended section.
 ```
 hugo new content/sample_project/sample1.md
 ```
-+Also, change the configuration values in sample1.md as needed.
+- Also, change the configuration values in sample1.md as needed.
 For example, set menu_order: 10 for the menu order and description: "Sample Description" for the description.

 ### End